 Yes.
 My experience with this has been with my work with prison ministry.
 Prisons in the States are often woefully ignorant about paganism.
 Where they provide generous support, clergy, churches, mosque, and synagogues, for Christians, Moslems, and Jews, many won’t even allow pagans to gather into a group for the high holy days.
 They won’t allow them any ritual items.
 They basically infringe on their right to freedom of religion.
 I have written chaplains in hope of finding some common ground.
 My work as a druid priest is one of building bridges.
 It isn’t about saying, “Tolerate us”.
 It is about actually crafting connection human to human, soul to soul.
 It isn’t enough for one group to just find mutually tolerance of another group.
 We need to move past this and realize we are all humans and intimately interdependent whether or not we can feel the true depths of that interdependence or not.
 It is a process though and I would be very happy to just get to the place where pagans are merely tolerated in the prison environment.
 We have a lot of work to do in this arena.

 Within the pagan community here in Maine there have been cases where a Christian Church group has slandered a pagan or written absurd fear-filled commentaries about pagans.
 A dear friend of mine was recently slandered by the Christian Civic League because she is pagan.
 They were very blatant about it.
 She is involved in politics and they wanted the Governor to remove her from office because she was pagan.
-Fortunately our Governor is an enlightened individual and didn’t acknowledge the request, not that he had any power to do so anyway since she was elected by the community.
+Fortunately our Governor (at the time) is an enlightened individual and didn’t acknowledge the request, not that he had any power to do so anyway since she was elected by the community.
 They did this to make the news and moved on.
 It is sad.
 My friend however took it in stride and continues her work representing the people.

 Sadly enough, there is sometimes conflict between pagans and pagan groups.
 Most of this comes from ego.
 People lead groups and get filled with their own self importance.
 As humans we often loose perspective of our interdependence and just how insignificant our views and opinions are in relationship to the greater universe.
 It is the same as in all religions.
 Again we are all human and move through life with our limited human consciousness.